-While acknowledging that prudence decisions are evaluated based on what was known or should have been known at the time the decision was made, witnesses Coppola and Halm noted that the Company had performed two hindsight analyses in order to put the results of the transaction in proper context.
+While prudence decisions are evaluated based on what was known or should have been known at the time the decision was made, nonetheless, witnesses Coppola and Halm noted that the Company had performed two hindsight analyses in order to put the results of the transaction in proper context.
 Id. at 157.
-According to witnesses Coppola and Halm, the first analysis showed that customers saved approximately \$134 million in fuel costs between 2016 and 2018 alone by displacing Roxboro and Mayo coal-fired generation with natural gas-fired generation, and the second showed an overall benefit to customers of \$55 million of estimated avoided disposal costs without even attempting to take into account the savings resulting from lower-cost natural gas generation.
-Id. at 159-160.
-Witnesses Coppola and Halm also noted that the Public Staff, without acknowledging that the analysis was based on hindsight, had taken issue with the reasonableness of the gypsum disposal cost and stockpile management cost assumptions included in the second hindsight analysis.
-They agreed that the result of any analysis is dependent on what assumptions are made, but stated that there is evidence to suggest that the results of the analysis could have shown higher costs to customers because of the need for additional off-site landfills if all of the Roxboro and Mayo gypsum had required disposal.
+The first showed that customers saved approximately \$134 million in fuel costs between 2016 and 2018 alone by displacing Roxboro and Mayo coal-fired generation with natural gas-fired generation.
+Id. at 159.
+The second showed an overall benefit to customers of \$55 million of estimated avoided disposal costs without even attempting to take into account the savings resulting from lower-cost natural gas generation.
+Id. at 160.
+Witnesses Coppola and Halm acknowledged that the Public Staff, without acknowledging that the analysis was based on hindsight, had taken issue with the reasonableness of the disposal cost and pile management assumptions included in the second hindsight analysis.
+While they noted that the result of any analysis is dependent on what assumptions are made, there is evidence to suggest that the results of the analysis could have resulted in higher costs to customers because of the need for additional off-site landfills if all of the Roxboro and Mayo gypsum would have required disposal.
 Id. at 160-161.